Assistant Attorney General – Law Enforcement and Special Prosecutions Division

 The Law Enforcement and Special Prosecutions Division (LESP) is part of the Civil Law Section of the Attorney General’s Office.
 LESP advises the State’s law enforcement and corrections entities, and it defends them in most types of civil litigation, as it also does for state judicial officials, prosecutors, and public defenders.
 Along with civil defense, LESP investigates and prosecutes certain civil enforcement actions, forfeitures, and ousters, as well as all matters within the Attorney General’s limited criminal jurisdiction.

 LESP is proud to represent public servants committed to upholding the rule of law and the criminal justice system.
-This practice area offers attorneys the unique opportunity to master both civil and criminal law in a litigation context.
+This high-volume practice area offers attorneys the unique opportunity to master both civil and criminal law in a litigation context.
 LESP’s assignments include complex, high-profile cases with novel and significant issues.
 This division strives to produce excellent work-product in a collegial and collaborative environment, while also encouraging personal development away from work.

 Job Overview: